ugurkellecioglu/aquarium-management-vue-3/README.md

   - Accidental multiple feeds in a short timeframe (health penalty or partial acceptance).
 - **Customization**:
   - Adjust animation speed, aquarium styling, or feeding thresholds via constants in `constants/feeding.ts` or `constants/simulation.ts`.

+## License

+This project is open-sourced under the MIT License - see the [LICENSE](LICENSE) file for details.